MeltwaterArchive/lighter/README.md

                         files
   -f, --force           Force deployment even if the service is already
-                        affected by a running deployment [default: False]
+                        affected by a running deployment [default: False] --canary-group CANARYGROUP
+                        Unique name for this group of canaries [default: None] --canary-cleanup      Destroy canaries that are no longer present [default:
+                        False]
 ```

 ## Configuration